 I just wanted to let you know what I learned in this program.
 I learned how to manage money and to have my own bank account.
 I am learning now how to own my own house.
 The financial literacy class taught me a lot and I was happy to take this program.
 Life is a little bit easier now.
 The Program’s Housing Assistance allowed me to save a lot of money.
 My rent is paid 4 months in advance, thanks to the assistance The Program provided me.

 My name is Will.
 I am 14 years clean from drugs and alcohol.
 I did 13 years in state prison.
 I was released after 13 years in SCI Graterford.
 Life has changed.
 There were many fears when I got out about how I was going to make a new life for myself.
 About how things were going to be.
 If I could even, make it.
 Or if I would go back to prison.
 Upon my release, I gained employment at Vantage Foods where I was promoted to a mechanical operator in there roll stock department.
 This is my first job that I have held for more than a year.
 I have made many new friends who have become vital to my support system.
 I just recently made my one-year anniversary of being out of prison.
 This year has been many new experiences for me and a lot of first-time experiences.
 The Program’s Housing Assistance program has allowed me to manage and save my money.
 I was able to budget my money and can now look into purchasing a car.
-I owe my success to the help I received by my prison mentor Robert Rhodes from the Pennsylvania Prison Society, who worked with The Program and helped me find my place where I now live and who was my go between in communicating with the outside; Tiffany from The Program who has been there to guide me in my first year out; and to Keith Sultzbaugh, CEO of Accountable Prison Ministries, who is my mentor through The Program.
+I owe my success to the help I received by my prison mentor Robert Rhodes from the Pennsylvania Prison Society, who worked with The Program and helped me find my place where I now live and who was my go between in communicating with the outside; The Program that has been there to guide me in my first year out; and to Keith Sultzbaugh, CEO of Accountable Prison Ministries, who is my mentor through The Program.
 Keith has not only been my mentor.
 I consider Keith a good friend who has helped me in times of need and has helped me gain my own furniture so I can own my own stuff.

 The Program has helped me because, by them paying my rent, I was able to catch up on other bills.
 It took stress off of me for the 6 months knowing that my rent would be paid, on time, every month.
 The Program assisted me in tension I was having with my landlord.
 It allowed me to take money that I would have had to pay for rent and do special things with my mom, my brother and my nieces so we can make memories and bond, being I was locked away upstate for three years.
 The financial literacy class was good and it helped me learn about saving my money and understand my credit.
 Anytime I needed to talk, they would listen to me.